dotnet/corert/Documentation/how-to-build-and-run-ilcompiler-in-console-shell-prompt.md

 * Ensure that you have done a repo build per the instructions above.
 * Create a new folder and switch into it.
 * Run `dotnet new` on the command/shell prompt.
 This will add a project template.
 If you get an error, please ensure the [pre-requisites](prerequisites-for-building.md) are installed.
 * Modify `.csproj` file that is part of your project.
-A line at the bottom are different from the default template.
+A line at the bottom is different from the default template.

 ```
 <Project ToolsVersion="15.0">